TheGitHubDude/TheGitHubDude.github.io/README.md

 Ping Pong Club
 ==========================================================

-This is a website for `Ping Pong Club`
+This is a website that will show updates for the OLL Ping Pong Club.

+### ToDo:

 ```
-something

-something Else
+  1. Design the landing page
+  2.Build the landing page

 ```